t-pie/Ostrobothnia/README.md

 Current systems are expensive.
 A single system for infantry costs over **10 000$**.
 A system for a Main Battle Tank over **100 000$**.

-#### The west has no time to lose while training without tracking and simulating real scenarios.

-This project demostarates a **100x** reduction in the unit cost of these systems.
+The goal of this project is to demonstrate comparable systems with a **100x** reduction in the cost.

 ## "Ok, but what does it do?"